cournape/talkbox/doc/src/index.rst

 Welcome to talkbox documentation
 --------------------------------

+The following document describes how to use the talkbox scikits for signal processing.
+The document assumes basic knowledge of signal processing (Fourier Transform, Linear Time Invariant systems).

 Talkbox is set of python modules for speech/signal processing.
-The goal of this toolbox is to be a sandbox for features which may end up in scipy at some point.
 The following features are planned before a 1.0 release:

     * Spectrum estimation related functions: both parametic (lpc, high resolution methods like music and co), and non-parametric (Welch,